 In order to make consistent continuous progress in relation to SEND provision, the school encourages feedback from staff, parents and children.
 This is done through progress meetings with parents.
 Pupil progress meetings are held on a termly basis in line with the SEND Code of Practice.
 At these meetings, the Class teacher and Head teacher discuss the progress of all children.
-Records are kept of interventions for all children and all children with SEND have a support plan.
-These interventions are monitored and evaluated termly and information is fed back to the staff.
+Records are kept of interventions and all children with SEND have a support plan.
+These interventions are monitored and evaluated.
 This helps to identify whether provision is effective.